avivihadar/avivihadar.github.io/_pages/research.md

     }
   ],
   "datePublished": "2024-01-27",
-  "abstract": "We study the role of government transfers in alleviating the repercussions of parental employment shocks on the education outcomes of children...", "url": "https://avivihadar.github.io/files/Jobloss_children_reform.pdf" }
+  "abstract": "We study the role of government transfers in alleviating the repercussions of parental employment shocks on the education outcomes of children.
+A comprehensive reduction in Israel's system of universal child cash benefits, cutting total government transfers to families with children by more than 30%, is shown to have adversely affected children whose parents were displaced in a mass layoff event.
+First, we find that children of laid-off parents suffer from lower high-school performance and are less likely to secure a matriculation certificate (Bagrut).
+These effects are present only in lower-income families and are inversely related to the child’s age at the time of the shock.
+Second, we find that cuts to child benefits at the household level exacerbate these negative effects for low-income families while leaving high-income families unaffected.
+Our findings suggest that cash transfers have a mitigating role in determining children's outcomes among families with low socio-economic status.", "url": "https://avivihadar.github.io/files/Jobloss_children_reform.pdf" }
 </script>